 The Dormitory Program is designed to complement the educational program, with those activities normally learned in a home environment included on the child's IEP.
 Personal care skills, caring for their belongings and developing social, leisure and recreational skills are all addressed in the Dormitory Program.
 Each student is assigned a Case Manager who works as a member of the team to ensure carryover and consistency.

-Weekly activities include arts and crafts, story time, swimming lessons, and use of the library and gymnasium.
+Weekly activities include arts and crafts, story time, and use of the library and gymnasium.
 Students may take part in scouting, swim team, and other community programs.
 Students enjoy shopping, movies, video games and other community based activities.
 The Aberdeen community and Northern State University also provide numerous opportunities for cultural and recreational activities.